vincentqb/dot.py/README.md

-# dotpy
+# dot.py

-**dotpy** is a minimalist python script for managing dotfiles via symbolic links.
+**dot.py** is a minimalist python script for managing dotfiles via symbolic links.
 Inspired by [bashdot](https://github.com/bashdot/bashdot), it supports multiple profiles and customizable file templates with variables.
 No external dependencies, just **python 3.6+**.

 ## Install and Help